ovs48/pico_tnc/README.md

 PICO TNC is the Terminal Node Controler for Amateur Packet Radio powered by Raspberry Pi Pico.

-This TNC has same functionality as WB8WGA's PIC TNC.
+This TNC has same functionality as WB8WGA's PIC TNC with slight improvements.

 ## PIC TNC features